 They aren’t the only ones struggling.
 You think an ITB dad can cut a 2 hour lunch meeting short, or skip playing the back 9 at the Club just so they can drive to a polling place and wait in line to vote?

-Raleigh offers curbside voting, but it’s not available to everyone.
+Curbside voting is great, but it’s not available to everyone.
 Solution: drive-thru voting.
-We don’t even have to make citizens drive to their polling locations, we’ll just add a voting booth to every drive-thru in Raleigh.
+Just add a voting booth to every drive-thru in Raleigh.
 We’ll be sure to add two voting machines to the Cameron Village Chick-fil-A double drive-thru.

 LaCroix Voting Machines

 Voting machines should be on every corner.
 What happens to be on corners all over Raleigh that aren’t being used right now?
 Newspaper dispensers.
 Convert these dispensers into ballot boxes, brand them with La Croix, and watch the millennials come out in droves.